 The solicitation for JMHCP applications is typically released in the first half of each calendar year.
 Please subscribe to updates from the CSG Justice Center to hear about these solicitations and other funding opportunities.

-Below are resources and tools that JMHCP grant applicants can use in preparing an application for a solicitation.
+Below are resources and tools that JMHCP grant applicants can use when responding to a solicitation.
 The resources are organized into two sections: Framing the Problem and Writing the Grant.
-Click on the links below to jump to a particular section.

 Framing the Problem